NikitaCase/Real-Heroes-of-Overwatch/README.md

 - Murat Cagri Koc – Data Cleaning

 ## Background
-Overwatch is a first-person shooter, cross-platform game in which players select ‘heroes’ with abilities.
+Overwatch is a first-person shooter, cross-platform online game in which players select ‘heroes’ with abilities.
 Players are assigned to two teams of six and allowed to pick from 30 heroes, whose roles can be divided into three categories – support, damage and tank.

 ## Objectives
 -	Identify players who chose a specific hero